intermine/im-docs/docs/get-started/tutorial/index.rst

 The GFF3 source
 ~~~~~~~~~~~~~~~~~

 InterMine includes a parser to load valid GFF3 files.
-The creation of features, sequence features (usually chromosomes), locations and standard attributes is taken care of automatically.
+The creation of features, sequence features, locations and standard attributes is taken care of automatically.

-Many elements can be configured by properties in `project.xml`, to deal with any specific attributes or perform custom operations on each feature you can  write a handler in Java which will get called when reading each line of GFF.

 Other `gff3` properties can be configured in the `project.xml` The properties set for `malaria-gff` are:

 gff3.seqClsName = Chromosome